Dog trainer in Dorset dealing with all training issues

 Experience has shown me that by the time you are looking for a trainer to help, the dog has used up most of its chances.
 Although you love your dog, you are starting to resent their behaviour?
 Are wondering where that cute puppy went and is it all worth it?

 Thankfully you have come to the right place.
 Muttley Solutions can help you get back your best friend and start to have some fun.
 Stop the excited and demanding behaviour and reward the calm.

-There is no magic fix, but with the right techniques and a determination on your part we can turn things around together.
+There is no magic fix, but with the right techniques and determination on your part, we can turn things around together.

 Why is my dog so naughty and will dog training classes help?